biemond/puppet/modules/oradb/README.md

 ------------

 The databaseType value should contain only one of these choices.

-- EE     : Enterprise Edition
+- EE Enterprise Edition
-- SE     : Standard Edition
+- SE Standard Edition
-- SEONE  : Standard Edition One
+- SEONE Standard Edition One

+norma install

     $puppetDownloadMntPoint = "puppet:///modules/oradb/"